Age verification

 Consultation

-Your consultation will also include a discussion of the estimated financial implications of having this surgery or surgeries that were discussed with Dr Avery.
+Your consultation will also include discussion of the estimated costs associated with surgery.

 Procedure